-Upon joining FOxTROT 2, patients will be randomly allocated either to receive the FOxTROT 2 approach or the standard treatment approach.
-The FOxTROT 2 research aims to find out if more mature patients with bowel cancer or those patients with other significant medical conditions, can benefit from neoadjuvant chemotherapy (when chemotherapy is given before surgery) compared with the standard approach (to have the surgery first).
+Upon joining FOxTROT 2, patients are randomly allocated either to receive the FOxTROT 2 approach or the standard treatment approach.
+The FOxTROT 2 research will find out if more mature patients with bowel cancer or those patients with other significant medical conditions, also benefit from neoadjuvant chemotherapy (when chemotherapy is given before surgery) compared with the standard approach (to have the surgery first).
 The same combination of chemotherapy medicines used in FOxTROT2 are used in the standard approach.
 These medicines will be given for 6 weeks before surgery.

 UK and International Hospitals Taking Part in the Trials